Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

     •	A ‘LICENSE’ file containing a copy of the MIT Licence

+    •	A ‘gitignore’ file containing any files or file types which should be ignored by the github repository

     •	A ‘README.md’ file which contains:

           •	Introduction to the dataset and its related assumptions